Jashani/thiCcASSembler/README.md

     has_tag = False
     if first field is tag:
         has_tag = True
-    if line is .data or .string direction: if has_tag:
+    if line is .data or .string directive: if has_tag:
             if tag illegal or already in symbol table, print error add tag to symbol table with attribute "data"